briqii/iArchitecture/README.md

 The following diagram reflect iArchitecture in the big image of software application development, it will be detailed in the

 **References**
-- Togaf capability framework , architecture content, and architecture continuum
+- TOGAF capability framework , architecture content, and architecture continuum
 - SAFe agile architecture
 - PMI disciplined agile views , PMI EA, architecture of disciplined agile
 - Less architecture and design